 Is the data stored securely?

-KidsMatter data, managed by Principals Australia Institute, is stored electronically in approved password-protected databases on industry-standard secure servers.
+KidsMatter data is stored electronically in approved password-protected databases on industry-standard secure servers.
 This is to ensure the information it holds is protected and safeguarded against loss, unauthorised access, use, modification, disclosure or any other misuse.
 Any personal details provided to KidsMatter are protected in line with the National Privacy Principles and the laws and regulations regarding such matters as are applicable in Australia, including but not limited to the Information Privacy Act 1988.
 The data may be transferred to secure data warehousing facilities for archival purposes.

 Who has access to the survey data and how will it be used?